purplehippo911/calculatorApp/README.md

 ### Useful resources

 - [calculator-app tutorial](https://www.youtube.com/watch?v=QS6Y0ezhyCs) - This helped me with the programming part of the calculator.
 It's a very simple tutorial, which helped me a lot.
-- [W3Schools.com](https://www.w3schools.com) - This is an amazing website which helped me when I forgot how to do code.
+- [W3Schools.com](https://www.w3schools.com) - This is an amazing website which helped me when I forgot how to use a certain piece of code, like how to loop over something and etc.
 - [vuejs.org](https://vuejs.org/guide/essentials/) - This helped me when I was unsure about how to use something in vue.

 ## Author